cscoopd/cscoopd/README.md

 # ────୨ৎ────

-hi! im cooper:) i am a cscoop fictkin. i am a system too, but we keep info subtle unless close.
+hi! im traves:) i am a supertraves fictkin. i am a system too, but we keep info subtle unless close.